How to address violence in the news with your students.

 Student-produced screencasts are useful for everything from formative assessment to passion projects.
-For ELA or a foreign language, let kids record a read-aloud and reflection to assess fluency and comprehension without putting them on the spot.
+For ELA or a foreign language, let students record a read-aloud and reflection to assess fluency and comprehension without putting them on the spot.
 In science, take the traditional lab sheet online by having kids record observations or explain a procedure for conducting an experiment.
 For presentations, consider a digital gallery walk through students' videos with opportunities to comment via your school's learning management system (LMS).
 However you use it, though, be sure to educate students about their digital footprint.
 Although users can choose not to make videos searchable, curiosity or human error might lead students to share videos publicly.
-It's best to remind students about the consequences of sharing personally identifying information online.Continue reading Show less
+It's best to remind students about the consequences of sharing personally identifiable information online.Continue reading Show less

 Screencast-O-Matic is a screen recorder that allows teachers and students to record, trim, edit, save, and share screencasts.
 With the free download, users can produce screencasts with or without a webcam and choose from options that include adding a description, assigning to a channel, or password-protecting the video.
 Those wanting to create more sophisticated videos may want to consider the Deluxe plan; cash-strapped teachers may find the $1.65-per-month price point doable, especially considering that it comes with a full editing suite, drawing tools, overlays, audio options, and longer recording times.
 There's also a Premier plan at $4.00 per month, which adds hosting and secure backup.
 Teachers can access their videos and launch the recorder or editor from the video hosting site.
 The editor is full of functionality, and once you get the hang of it, you can clip, modify, caption, and combine videos.
 There are also features like transitions and music that other tools don't have.
 If you leave out important details, you can create or import additional videos and drop them into an existing recording, so you won't have to start over.